ankeetmaini/blog/posts/grpc-web.md

 ```
 The app would be accessible on `localhost:3000`.

-It uses the go web proxy to smoothen over the gaps of grpc-web and grpc protocol.
+It uses the go web proxy to smoothen over the gaps of grpc-web and grpc protocol. (covered in detail later)

 ![using grpc service in browser](/img/grpc-call.png)